ub-digit/ubn-vm/provisioning/roles/geerlingguy.mysql/README.md

 ## Requirements

-None.
+No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

+    - hosts: database
+      roles:
+        - role: geerlingguy.mysql
+          become: yes

 ## Role Variables

-Available variables are listed below, along with default values (see `vars/main.yml`):
+Available variables are listed below, along with default values (see `defaults/main.yml`):

     mysql_user_home: /root